victorliu-sq/PaperWriting/FlashSMP.md

 FlashSMP:

-A stable marriage require cobabitation, atomicMin and Low latency
+A stable marriage needs to cohabitate, resolve conflicts, and embrace complementary strengths